paycollected/paycollected/README.md

 - Dashboard with the ability to filter plans by status and ownership, and to order by plan's name / next charge date / user's cost
 - (Existing plan members) Sharing and (Potential plan members) Joining a new plan using either a plan code or a link
 - (Plan owners) Plan creation, deletion, or transfer of plan ownership to someone else
-- (Plan members) Cancellation of subscription to a plan, or changing the number of subscriptions to it, access to Stripe customer portal for payment method management
+- (Plan members) Cancellation of subscription to a plan, or changing the number of subscriptions to it
+- Access to Stripe customer portal for payment method management
 - Notifications when there are new activity on a subscribed plan

 ## Missing Features